kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - see other people's emojis

-As a user, I could see how other people are reacting to the current questions, as that would make the game much more fun to play
+As a player in a multiplayer game, I could see how other people are reacting to the current questions, as that would make the game much more fun to play

 - using more than one joker per question

-As a user, I could use more than one joker per question, as it would make the game more challenging for the other players and give me a solid advantage.
+As a player in a multiplayer game, I could use more than one once-per-game ability (joker) per question, as it would make the game more challenging for the other players and give me a solid advantage.

 - display positioning during game